orion-miller/orion-miller.github.io/_posts/2023-08-29-the-importance-of-tire-load-dependence.md

 # The Importance of Tire Load Dependence

 A well known phenomenon of Tire Dynamics is the coefficient of friction's dependence on normal force.
 As normal force increases, the coefficient of friction not only decreases, but decreases in a non-linear manner.
-This one fact has a staggering amount of important ripple effects.
+This one fact leads to a staggering amount of important ripple effects.

 ## Load Dependence Physics
 Friction is not just a property of the tire.
 To determine friction you need to udnerstand the tire-road interface.